eduardz1/Master-Thesis/chapters/implementation.typ

     end do
   end subroutine polynomial_eval_3d
   ```,
   caption: [Example of functions to compute a polynomial for the 3D case, here error handling in the evaluation routine can be avoided and performed earlier in the program, giving us the opportunity to write the routines not only as `pure` but also `elemental`, meaning that it can operate in a transparent way over a collection of inputs.
-The `$acc routine` directive tells the compiler to generate both a `host` and `device` version of the routine, making it usable inside CUDA kernels.],
+The `$acc routine` directive tells the compiler to generate both a `host` and `device` version of the routine, making it usable inside CUDA kernels.]
+    + context {
+      if state("image-outline").get() == none { linebreak(justify: true) }
+    },
 ) <elemental-poly>

 #figure(